Each year, a two day Graduate Symposiumis run by a Graduate Student Committee.

 Barsoum, G., Ali, R and Hassanien, D. 2009.
 At Work When There is “No Respect”: Job Quality Issues for Young Women in Egypt.
 The Population Council.
 MENA Gender and Work Working Papers.

 We congratulate Dr Vicki Elizabeth Hutton, from Behavioural Studies on receiving the 2013 Faculty of Arts Mollie Holman Medal for Doctoral Excellence.
 Vicki’s work looked at the significance of pets in the lives of those living with HIV and both examiners found it to be outstanding.
 Our congratulations and admiration to Vicki and her supervisors, Dr RoseAnne Misajon and Dr Fran Collins.
+Vicki was presented with her medal at the Social and Political Sciences Graduate Research Symposiumin October 2014.

 Manager and Head Solicitor The David Law Firm, London